 The service responsible for providing the navigation hierarchy for the admin.
 See the Admin Navigation Services section for more on the navigation service.

 The OAuth2 authorization server responsible for issuing access tokens for accessing Broadleaf Services.

 The services Broadleaf provides that the admin is pre-configured to manage and interact with.

 The services you choose to expose and manage from within the admin application.

 Learn more about the admin, how it works, and what you can do with it:

 Metadata: Learn more about the metadata service, and how you can build and adjust highly configurable, metadata-driven views.

 Client: Learn more about the frontend client for the admin, and how it works.

-Security: Learn more about security within the admin, and how you can manage users, roles, and permissions.
+Security: Learn more about security within the admin.

 Admin Navigation Services: Learn more about the navigation service, and how you can make changes to the admin navigation.